nicklockwood/ShapeScript/docs/mac/builders.md

 ![Pawn outline](../images/pawn-profile.png)

-When passed to the `lathe` command, the path creates a solid 3D model:
+When passed to the `lathe` command, the path creates a solid 3D shape:

 ```swift
 lathe path {